mattsedlar/DevDataProd_Presentation/index.md

 Below is a data frame (transposed with margins of error excluded to fit the slide) of the state of Alabama and the estimated percentage of people who drove alone by income levels.
+The data also includes carpool and public transportation methods (not shown here).

 |                   |Observation |